greatest-ape/OctaSine/README.md

   to operator 3, operator 3 to operator 2 and operator 2 to operator 1.
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)
-* Fully automatable (nice way of saying there is currently no built-in graphical user interface)
+* Fully automatable
 * Master volume and master frequency parameters
+* Work-in-progress graphical user interface.
+To use, compile OctaSine with `gui` feature.

 ## Installation